How to deliver superior value to your clients? You should understand their needs better than anyone else, and then deliver on those needs.

 If you do all previous steps right, the solution becomes obvious.
 This often happens and it is a good sign!
 Great solutions are almost always obvious in retrospect but seldom seen while doing business as usual.
 It is also often a good idea to check the proposed solution with clients before investing resources in production.
 Just to make sure you’re still on a good path.

 When done correctly, Value Innovation process can deliver magnificent results.
 It helped global companies like P&G and Chevron to earn billions of dollars.
-Fostered the creation of superstar products like Sensodyne Repair&Protect toothpaste.
-Also proved it’s valued for small private companies and startups in small markets like Serbian.
+It fostered the creation of superstar products like Sensodyne Repair&Protect toothpaste and also provide value for small private companies and startups in small markets much like Serbian.

 The whole process has ten steps: